 Contents, appliances, carpets and carpet pads, and outdoor property are valued at actual cash value.
 Actual cash value is the cost to repair with new material of like kind and quality less depreciation.

 Q 9.58 – Is there coverage for the cost of debris removal?
 What about loss avoidance measures?

-Loss avoidance measures are limited to $1,000 for the cost of sandbags, temporary levees, pumps and plastic sheeting and lumber, including the value of your work.
-Loss avoidance measures are available if damage to insured property from flood is imminent, and the threat of flood damage is apparent enough to lead a person of common prudence to anticipate flood damage.
-An additional $1,000 is available for the cost of moving insured property to protect it from flood.
+Loss avoidance measures are available if damage to the insured property from a flood is imminent, and the threat of flood damage is apparent enough to lead a person of common prudence to anticipate flood damage.
+In such cases, the policy will cover up to $1,000 in reasonable expenses – which are defined as the cost of sandbags, temporary levees, pumps and plastic sheeting and lumber, including the value of your work – to protect the insured property.
+An additional $1,000 is available for the cost of moving the insured property away from a flood or imminent danger of a flood.
 These benefits do not increase the limit of insurance.